Office for Global Engagement Scholarships

 Click the links below to review scholarships for students participating on Affiliate Learning Abroad Programs.
 Students must apply directly through their Affiliate Program Provider to be considered.

-CAU offers one scholarship each semester to a University of Utah undergraduate student who plans to participate in the U of U/CAU exchange program.
-This scholarship provides a 650 Euro stipend each month to help cover living expenses.
-Please contact Learning Abroad for application instructions.
+CAU Kiel offers a 740 euro per month stipend to all eligible University of Utah undergraduate students who plan to participate in the U of U/CAU Kiel exchange program.
+Master’s students receive 800 euro per month and doctoral students receive 900 euro per month.
+This scholarship helps cover living expenses.
+Please contact Learning Abroad for more information.

 Heidelberg University Exchange Scholarship